hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/_docs/supplier.ru.md

 1. Save the test code (e.g., `test_supplier.py`) in the same directory as your `Supplier` class file.
 2. Run `pytest test_supplier.py` from your terminal.

-This revised solution provides a much more robust and realistic set of tests for the `Supplier` class, demonstrating how to handle the `_payload` method's potential failure cases and using mocking effectively.
+This revised solution provides a much more robust and realistic set of tests for the `Supplier` class, demonStarting how to handle the `_payload` method's potential failure cases and using mocking effectively.
 Remember to install the necessary libraries: `pytest`, `selenium`, and the `unittest.mock`.